-AFFINITY WITH LIKE-MINDED
+AFFINITY WITH LIKE-MINDED ORGANISATIONS

-organisations, meet our partners.
+meet our community partners.

 Incredible organisations who lead the way in engaging with the community in Scotland or are indeed a community themselves, and have outwardly agreed to CSC’s Partner Agreement to signal their support for what we do.